Biocodings/Anaquin/README.md

 Anaquin
 =======

 Anaquin is a C++/R bioinformatics framework for sequins, providing qualitative and quantitative controls for next-generation sequencing.
-The following fields are supported:
+The following sequins are supported:

 <ul>
-<li>Transcriptome
+<li>TransQuin
-<li>Structucal Variant
+<li>VarQuin
-<li>Metagenomics
+<li>MetaQuin
 </ul>

 The latest version number is <b>1.0</b>.